 Any 6 quart or larger instant pot will work!

 Depending on where you buy your ribs, they may still have the white, shiny membrane connective tissue on the back (bone side) of the ribs.
 I buy mine from Costco and they already have the membranes removed.
-You want to make sure this is removed, and it’s really easy to do!
+Check to make sure the membrane on your ribs has been removed and if it hasn’t, follow these steps to remove it:

 - 1 cup water